-As the president of the Singapore Cosplay Club, Stephanie always ensures that everything is in order, in particular, making sure that their events are smooth sailing, from start until the end.
+As the president of the Singapore Cosplay Club, Stephanie always ensures that everything is in order, particularly making sure that their events are smooth sailing, from start until the end.

 The cosplay trend has grown in popularity since the latter half of the 1990s, especially in the countries of Japan, China, Taiwan, Korea.
-Here in Singapore, one of the names that are of significance when it comes to cosplaying and events organizing is Loh Wan Jin Stephanie.
-Started working at the age of 18, she already had a fair share of interesting about her journey which makes her one to watch out for trends in the industry.
+Here in Singapore, one of the names that are of significance when it comes to cosplaying and event organising is our woman of the week.
+Starting work at the age of 18, she already had a fair share of an interesting journey that makes her one to watch out for in the industry.

 Cosplaying has been a great niche platform for young people to release their creativity, from which our interviewee believes in.
 For some, cosplaying is a hobby, but for her, it’s something closer to her heart.

 The world works in strange and amazing ways.
 When I was 16, and we were looking for sponsorship for one of our very first Cosfests.
 We met a game distributor company.
 We sought sponsorship and they seemed agreeable.
-Maybe it was due to our lack of experience, we did not really know how to fulfil how to give the sponsor enough perceived benefits.
+Maybe it was due to our lack of experience, we did not really know how to give the sponsors enough perceived benefits.

 This sponsor decided to pull out but chose to do it in a very nasty way.
 They gave Takahan (my partner) and me a very brutal tongue-lashing; deliberately picking on the event and design of the posters.

 There were 2 of them; a managing director and his assistant.
-And then justified their stand, then gave enough reason to pull out.
+And after justifying their stand, they gave enough reason to pull out.